1aurend/music51/README.md

 ### 5. Update our dependencies

 The code in Chord Crusher is built on a bunch of other people's code.
-We need to download all of the correct versions of these packages with a single command.
+We can download all of the correct versions of these packages with a single command.

 ```Zsh
 npm --install